Are your kids are moody or angry when they can’t look at their screens?

 Change Together For The Better

 For your changes to stick and work, long-term, you’ll need “buy-in” from all family members involved, including your children.
-In parenting coaching, we will cover how you can talk with them about this.
+In the parenting courses, we will cover how you can talk with them about this.
 We will also cover how to involve them in creating positive change.
 When your kids have an investment in the decisions, they’ll be willing to commit as much as you are to building on each other’s strengths.
+It won’t just be parents limiting screen time, it’ll be the family overall spending more time together – and less on screens.

 That togetherness, or belonging, is also why the class and coaching work well, too.
 You’ll have an experience with other parents of making changes for the better, and you’ll handle bumps in the process of change when you have support from the group.
 Research in recent years has shown that a sense of belonging is usually a major missing component when there are struggles to creating change in our lives.
 Ensuring you have this will strengthen the results in your family and your support from the class.
 2